lethaimai/Become-a-C-Developer/1_Programming_Foundations/Searching_Data/README.md

-# Some of the most commen algorithm of sorting data
+# Searching Data Algorithms
-## 1. List of Algorithms
+## 1. List of lessons
-- The bubble sort
+- Unordered list search

-- The merge sort
+- Ordered list seach

-- The quick sort
+- Determine if a list is sorted